sipgate-io/sipgateio-node/README.md

 ```

 The `stop` method simply kills the server, the other methods each take a callback function for handling the respective types of events suggested by their name.

+#### Security

+Webhooks are verified to ensure that they are sent by sipgate.\
+You can optionally disable this via the `skipSignatureVerification` flag.

+Additionaly you can check that webhooks are originated from push-api.sipgate.net (217.116.118.254).

 #### Registering event callbacks